jakubvanko/commoncore/frontend/docs/03_configuration.md

 items:
   TOOL: # TOOL is the unique item identifier
     material: "GOLDEN_HOE"
-    item_flags: # An array of item flags
+    item_flags: # A list of item flags
       - HIDE_ENCHANTS       # The enchantments of the item will be hidden
 ```
-Specifies the item flags of the ItemStack as an array of Bukkit item flags.
+Specifies the item flags of the ItemStack as a YAML list of Bukkit item flags.
 Make sure that your Minecraft server version supports the item flags that you want to use.
 Using item flags on old Minecraft versions will break the plugin.

 ##### Item flag list
 | Item flag | Description |